LolkoPlays/LookUp/README.md

 # LookUp Add-On Documentation

-LookUp is a powerful user interface extension for Minecraft Bedrock Edition add-ons, created by **NotŁolko**.
-It allows add-on developers to create rich, customizable in-game recipes and information guides.
-Simply by adding an [export script](scripts/export.js) to your pack with appropriate data.
+LookUp Framework is a powerful user interface system for Minecraft Bedrock Edition add-ons, created by NotŁolko.
+It enables developers to build rich, customizable in-game recipe views and information guides through a structured data-driven setup.
+To get started, simply include an [export script](scripts/export.js) in your pack that exports your data, and make sure both your pack and the LookUp Framework are enabled in your world.

 ---